ImmaginaBiotechnology/Documents/Translation Efficiency.md

 ENSG000000001234 | 70 | 0.53 | 0.7 | 0.8 | 0.401 | 1
 ... | ... | ... | ... | ... | ... | ...

-This table contains results of Translation Efficiency analysis.
-P-adjusted values are calculated by using 'Benjamini-Hochberg' method.
-The details about the values in the table can be found in DESeq2 vignette (https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
+This table summarizes the Translation Efficiency analysis results.
+P-adjusted values were calculated using the Benjamini-Hochberg method.
+For detailed information about the values in the table, refer to the DESeq2 vignette (https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)

 ### Differential Expression.tsv